 Now that you understand why this error message appears, let’s explore all the available solutions for fixing it.

-1. Turn On/Off Airplane Mode
+1. Turn the Airplane Mode On and Off

-2. Allow YouTube to Use Mobile Data
+2. Make Sure YouTube is Allowed to Use Mobile Data

-Websites like Downdetector actively track such service outages for many services including YouTube.
-You can visit Downdetector to confirm if others face similar issues with YouTube.
+Websites like Downdetector actively track service outages for several apps and services, including YouTube.
+You can visit Downdetector to see if others are facing similar issues.